Want to know the best, most high-quality airsoft guns on the market?

 Assaulter – Breacher – CQB Specialist

-The Assaulter is often the first in the building or room, and leads the charge.
-They are typically more experienced Rifleman who have a solid grasp of CQB.
-Their smaller weapons make it easier to do tasks like capture the flag, or maneuver through tight areas.
+They’re typically more experienced Rifleman who have a solid grasp of CQB (“close quarters battle”).
+Their smaller weapons make it easier to do tasks like capture the flag or maneuver through tight areas.

 - Tokyo Marui Scorpion VZ61